Reporting Accounting Irregularities

 Protection of Reporting Individual

 The Bank will not tolerate any reprisals that may be made against any individual who, in good faith, reports an irregularity or provides information in relation to a report.
-Any employee who takes or threatens reprisal in any form will be subject to corrective or disciplinary measures up to and including dismissal, in accordance with its policy entitled “Corrective and Disciplinary Measures.”
+Any manager or employee who takes or threatens reprisal in any form will be subject to corrective or disciplinary measures up to and including dismissal, in accordance with its policy entitled “Corrective and Disciplinary Measures.”

 harassed or in any manner discriminated against in violation of the provisions of the Policy may report the alleged violation to the Chair of the Audit Committee, who may take the necessary action, in particular by appointing an individual to direct an investigation into the employee's allegations.

 However, anyone who participates in a prohibited activity is subject to corrective measures up to and including dismissal even if the person reports the irregularity.
 Should corrective measures be deemed necessary, the Bank will take into consideration the person’s decision to report the irregularity.

-A Bank employee who intentionally makes a false report or in any other way abuses the Policy may be subject to corrective measures up to and including dismissal.
+A Bank employee who intentionally makes a false report or in any other way abuses the Policy may be subject to corrective measures up to and including dismissal, in accordance with the policy entitled “Corrective and Disciplinary Measures”.

 Confidentiality and Anonymity

 All reporting may be made confidentially and the Bank will take all necessary action to ensure the confidentiality of the information disclosed and the anonymity of the reporting individual.
 Only the individuals and/or sectors specified in the Policy may be made aware of the information disclosed.
 Unless the disclosure of the information is required by law or is essential to conducting the investigation, confidentiality will be maintained at all times.
 The identity of the reporting individual may not be disclosed unless he or she consents and confirm his or her agreement in writing of its required by a governmental authority.

 Roles and Responsibilities

 The Audit Committee is responsible for applying the Policy and revising it, when substantial amendments are made and recommending its approval to the Conduct Review and Corporate Governance Committee.

 The Conduct Review and Corporate Governance Committee approves any revisions to the Policy submitted by the Audit Committee.